Updated on November 15, 2018

 - Oregano is a hardy perennial herb.
 It grows well in containers indoors when given enough warmth and sunlight.

 An oregano plant is easy to care for which requires at least 6 hours of sunlight.
 Best to place the pot in a south-facing window.
 Plant oregano in well-drained soil and water thoroughly, only when the soil is dry to the touch.
-This is another herb, besides thyme that can be planted with rosemary as they grow and thrive in the similar environment.
+This is another herb, besides thyme that can be planted with rosemary as they grow and thrive in a similar environment.

 - Parsley is a hardy biennial herb.
 Both flat-leaf (Petroselinum crispum neapolitanum) or curly-leaf parsley (Petroselinum crispum) is a good choice as a potted indoor herb.
 Give it a deep pot because it has a long taproot.